pratham-jaiswal/flick-pick/README.md

 - Plan movie nights with friends or family.

 ## Features
+- Choose between the *Classic Mode* and *Memory Mode*.
+    - ***Classic Mode*** - uses [Cohere's Generate Endpoint](https://docs.cohere.com/reference/generate) to generate a movie recommendations.
+    - ***Memory Mode*** - uses [Cohere's Chat Endpoint](https://docs.cohere.com/reference/chat) and maintains a temporary history of user prompts and its responses, which enables a more non-repetitive and context-aware responses.
 - Click the *Get Suggestion* button to receive a movie recommendation based on your input description.
 - Click the *Surprise Me* button to get a random movie recommendation.
 - Once you receive a recommendation, the app displays various details about the suggested movie, including its title, release year, IMDB rating, Rotten Tomatoes rating, directors, actors, studios, distributors, and plot.
+> ***Note:***
+> - The app will only be able to close when it is not generating any recommendation.
+> - Manual Window resizing is disabled, as it isn't responsive.
+But the window will still auto resize based on the responses generated.

 ## Installing and Using the App
 > ***Note: This is a windows only application***